 - Island-Hopping, either by flying (at about $150 a pop) or taking a boat to the nearby islands.
 I was told that San Cristobal was the most tranquil, but if that’s not your cup of tea, the other islands are just waiting for your business.
 I promise.

-Eh, I said a dozen, but there is honestly just so much to do, and each activity probably deserves its own post, but I do not have the time to do that, nor the desire… I’d probably just cry and then kick myself for ever getting on the airplane to leave.
+Eh, I said only a dozen things to do on San Cristobal , but there is honestly just so much to do, and each activity probably deserves its own post, but I do not have the time to do that, nor the desire… I’d probably just cry and then kick myself for ever getting on the airplane to leave.

 Where to Eat: Dinner & Dessert